Caribbean Netherlands: Climate

 The islands of the Caribbean Netherlands enjoy a tropical climate with warm weather all year round.
 The Leeward Antilles are warmer and drier than the Windward islands.
 In summer, the Windward Islands can be subject to hurricanes.

 Forest cover is around 6% of the total land area of the Caribbean Netherlands, equivalent to 1,910 hectares (ha) of forest in 2020, which was unchanged from 1990.
-In 2020, naturally regenerating forest covered 1,910 hectares (ha) and planted forest covered 0 hectares (ha).
+In 2020, naturally regenerating forest covered 1,910 hectares and planted forest covered 0 hectares.
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 17% of the forest area was found within protected areas.

+Demographics

+Languages

+Like the rest of the Dutch Caribbean and European Netherlands, English is widely spoken in the Caribbean Netherlands, though unlike most other parts of the kingdom (with the exception of Sint Maarten), English is the primary language in Saba and Sint Eustatius.
+It is also spoken as a second language by the majority of people in Bonaire.

+Bonaireans primarily speak Papiamentu as their first language, though generally also speak Dutch, English and Spanish.
+A significant number of Sabans and Sint Eustatians also speak Dutch, Spanish and Virgin Islands Creole, though many do not.
+Therefore, English is regarded as the lingua franca of the Caribbean Netherlands.

 Currency

 Until 1 January 2011, the three islands used the Netherlands Antillean guilder; after that all three switched to the U.S. dollar, rather than the euro (which is used in the European Netherlands) or the Caribbean guilder (which is being adopted by the other two former Antillean islands of Curaçao and Sint Maarten).